 Have Accent Group's shares ever split?

 Accent Group's shares were split on 27 February 2007.

 Accent Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Accent Group's is 1.5371.
-This would suggest that Accent Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Accent Group's is 1.6952.
+This would suggest that Accent Group's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Accent Group overview

 Accent Group Limited engages in the retail, distribution, and franchise of lifestyle footwear, apparel, and accessories in Australia and New Zealand.
 The company brands and banners include The Athlete's Foot, Platypus Shoes, Hype DC, Skechers, Merrell, CAT, Vans, Dr. Martens, Saucony, Timberland, Sperry, Palladium, Stance, Supra, Subtype, The Trybe, PIVOT, Stylerunner, Glue Store, and Autry.
-As of June 27, 2021, it operated through 600 stores, including 26 different retail banners and distribution rights for 18 international brands.
+As of December 26, 2021, it operated 700 stores and 32 websites across various retail banners, as well as has exclusive distribution rights for 19 international brands.
 The company was formerly known as RCG Corporation Limited and changed its name to Accent Group Limited in November 2017.
-Accent Group Limited was founded in 1981 and is based in Melbourne, Australia.
+Accent Group Limited was founded in 1981 and is based in Richmond, Australia.

 Accent Group in the news

 How to buy BSP Financial Group (BFL) shares